AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 \mathcal{O}\_{x_{1:N},x'_{1:N}} = \bra{x\_{1:N}}\mathcal{O}\ket{x'\_{1:N}}.
 $$

-To avoid writing multi-index expressions we'll often use [Penrose graphical notation](https://en.wikipedia.org/wiki/Penrose_graphical_notation), in which a quantity with $n$ indices – it's almost always called a "tensor", in the sense of algebra and not geometry – is represented by some kind of blog with $n$ legs.
+To avoid writing multi-index expressions we'll often use [Penrose graphical notation](https://en.wikipedia.org/wiki/Penrose_graphical_notation), in which a quantity with $n$ indices – it's almost always called a "tensor", in the sense of algebra and not geometry – is represented by some kind of blob with $n$ legs.
 Note that the legs are distinguishable in general (unless the tensor is symmetric).
 The contraction of indices is indicated by joining legs appropriately.
 Some examples are shown below.

 <figure align="center">
 <img src="assets/tensors.png" width="70%">